Interesting Online Food Ordering Statistics For 2023 That You Need To Know

 Customers’ habits regarding ordering and dining were influenced by the pandemic.
 68% of consumers report that they are more likely in 2021 to order takeout than they were during the pandemic.

 While companies involved in delivering food have seen impressive growth in recent years, many customers still prefer eating at restaurants.
-By the end of 2021, revenue generated from restaurants delivering directly to the customers is expected to see themselves reach 72million dollars and revenue generated from this online ordering is to hit 79 million dollars.
+By the end of 2023, revenue generated from restaurants delivering directly to the customers is expected to see they reach $1.02 trillion and revenue generated from this online ordering is to hit $100 billion.

 As per the research based on demographics and surveys based on area-wise demand of food ordered online, the US consumer prefers to order food delivery right from the restaurant, if given the choice.